Nicklason/tf2-automatic/README.md

 Before you install the bot, there are a few things you need to have taken care off before you will be able to run the bot.

-- You need a seperate Steam account with a mobile authenticator.
+- You need a separate Steam account with a mobile authenticator.
 I suggest using the [Steam Desktop Authenticator](https://github.com/Jessecar96/SteamDesktopAuthenticator) to authenticate the account and get the secret keys used to automate generating 2FA codes and managing mobile confirmations.
 - NodeJS version 8 or more
 - Typescript 3.7 or above